getcarina/getcarina.com/_posts/2015-12-25-lets-build-a-multiplayer-map.md

 [in Ruby](http://ruby-doc.org/stdlib-1.9.3/libdoc/observer/rdoc/Observable.html), across
 languages through [Reactive Extensions](https://github.com/Reactive-Extensions), libraries like [Bacon](https://baconjs.github.io/), and many more.
-Where it *really* shines though is with RxJS.
+Where it *really* shines in Javascript is with RxJS.

 Both node's EventEmitter and RxJS's Observable are implementations of the Observer design pattern.
 The one big difference you'll see is how you can operate